schnerring/schnerring.github.io/content/posts/use-terraform-to-deploy-an-azure-kubernetes-service-aks-cluster-traefik-2-cert-manager-and-lets-encrypt-certificates/index.md

 }
 ```

-Next, we add the staging and production `ClusterIssuer` cert-manager CRD resources for Let's Encrypt.
+Next, we add the staging and production `ClusterIssuer` cert-manager CRD resources that use Let's Encrypt servers.
 We will have to use regular Kubernetes YAML manifests since we cannot deploy CRDs with the `kubernetes` provider.
 Here, the [`kubernetes_manifest`](https://registry.terraform.io/providers/hashicorp/kubernetes-alpha/latest/docs/resources/kubernetes_manifest) resource of the `kubernetes-alpha` provider comes in.
 Together with the Terraform [`yamldecode()`](https://www.terraform.io/docs/language/functions/yamldecode.html) and [`templatefile()`](https://www.terraform.io/docs/language/functions/templatefile.html) functions, we get a pretty nice solution.

 Let's start by defining the `letsencrypt-issuer.tpl.yaml` template file: